Mayor of Zamboanga City

-The Mayor of Zamboanga City (Chavacano: Alcalde de Ciudad de Zamboanga) and (Punong Lungsod ng Zamboanga) is the head of the executive branch of the Zamboanga City's government.
+The Mayor of Zamboanga City (Chavacano: Alcalde del Ciudad de Zamboanga) and (Punong Lungsod ng Zamboanga) is the head of the executive branch of the Zamboanga City's government.
 The mayor holds office at Zamboanga City Hall.
 Like all local government heads in the Philippines, the mayor is elected via popular vote, and may not be elected for a fourth consecutive term (although the former mayor may return to office after an interval of one term).
 In case of death, resignation or incapacity, the vice mayor becomes the mayor.

 Functions and duties

 The Local Government Code of 1991 outlines the functions and duties of the city mayor as follows: